Women’s and Children’s Services

 At the end of each appointment the clinician will place an ‘Order’ for a follow up appointment, and who the follow up appointment should be with.
 The Clerks will receive these orders and book appointments as directed within the order request.

-No, both MORC and VICTOR charts will move to the EMR.
+No, both MORC and VICTOR charts will move to the EMR following the final installment of the Maternity EMR Phase 2.1 Go-Live.

-Along with Women’s and Children’s; Emergency, Theatre, ICU, Oncology and Ambulatory services will be transitioning to EMR as part of Phase 2.1.
+Along with Women’s and Children’s; Emergency, Theatre, ICU, Oncology and Ambulatory services have transitioned to the EMR as part of Phase 2.1.

-Yes, prior to the Go-Live, all staff will be trained to navigate and utilise the new content being introduced as part of EMR Phase 2.1.
+Yes, prior to the final installment of the Maternity EMR Phase 2.1 Go-Live, all staff will be trained to navigate and utilise the new content being introduced.

 This process will not change after EMR Phase 2.1 implementation.
 The birthing midwife will remain responsible for completing the paper birth registration form.